MISP/misp-website/content/blog/MISP.2.4.174.released.md

 - Minor improvements in the [cryptocurrency threat](https://www.misp-project.org/taxonomies.html#_cryptocurrency_threat) taxonomy and workflow taxonomy to support the new workflow features.

 For more details, the [misp-taxonomies changelog](https://www.misp-project.org/Changelog-misp-taxonomies.txt) is available.

+## MISP-stix

+MISP-stix includes multiple improvements and bugs fixed.

+For more details, the [misp-stix changelog](https://www.misp-project.org/Changelog-misp-stix.txt) is available.

 # Don't forget to follow us on Mastodon